Joe Paterno — played by Al Pacino

 —Tony Montana, in Scarface

 Nevertheless, it certainly is interesting to speculate.
-I mean, Pacino and Paterno — what do they have in common other than the big nose, their Italian heritage, and the first two letters of their surname?
+I mean, Pacino and Paterno — what do they have in common other than the big nose, their Italian heritage, and the first and last two letters of their surnames?
 Well, Joe was a master of the English language and had an Ivy League education.
 Al flunked out of high school, passing only English.
 Al grew up in the Bronx, while Joe grew up in Brooklyn.
 Joe settled down with Sue, while Al— well, he sowed his share of wild oats and never married.
 Joe wanted to be a lawyer; Al wanted to be an actor.
 Joe became a legendary coach.
 Al is now co-president of the Actors’ Studio, where he studied method acting prior to launching an equally legendary acting career.
 So, there are major differences between the two, yet there are some subtle similarities.

 I wonder whether Al will be able to get the accent right.
 It is a serious Turkey hope that they get this thing right.
 Yeah, I know.
 Fat chance!